Arthur Boka

 Etienne Arthur Boka (born 2 April 1983) is an Ivorian former professional footballer who played as a left back for the Ivory Coast national team.
-At club level, he plays for Atlético de Marbella in the seventh-tier Primera Andaluza.
+At club level, he last played for Atlético de Marbella in the seventh-tier Primera Andaluza.

 He was a part of the Ivory Coast squads at two FIFA World Cups and five Africa Cups of Nations between 2006 and 2013.
 Boka is known for his lightning pace even though he is a man of a very small build.

 Club career

 Like many successful players from Ivory Coast, he started his career at homeland club ASEC Abidjan, after coming through their much famed youth system, that has also produced players such as Kolo Touré, Emmanuel Eboué, and Aruna Dindane.
 He joined the club after walking in from the streets of Ivory Coast capital Abidjan and asking for a trial.
 Following his graduation from the academy he moved on to Belgian club K.S.K.
 Beveren in 2002, where impressive performances earned him a transfer to the then Ligue 1 club RC Strasbourg in France for the 2004–05 season.
 He impressed further at Strasbourg, but following their relegation at the end of the 2005–06 season he left to join German top-flight club VfB Stuttgart.
 His impressive attack minded play from his left-back position have earned him the nickname of "The African Roberto Carlos".
 In the 2006–07 season Boka won the Bundesliga title with VfB Stuttgart.

 On 14 January 2009 he extended his contract at VfB Stuttgart until the summer of 2012.
 On 30 May 2012, Boka signed a new one-year contract with an option for a further year at VfB Stuttgart.
 Boka used to be playing as left back, but in the middle of 2012–13 Bundesliga season he began playing as defensive midfielder.
 On 1 May 2014, Boka agreed a transfer to Spanish La Liga side Málaga CF, signing a two-year deal with the Andalusians.
 He made his debut in the competition on 29 August, starting in a 0–3 away loss against Valencia CF. He joined Swiss team FC Sion in July 2016 but left in February 2017 after just three Super League appearances.